qiime2/docs/source/tutorials/pd-mice.rst

 Parkinson's Mouse Tutorial
 --------------------------

-This tutorial will demonstrate a "typical" QIIME 2 analysis, using a set of fecal samples from `humanized`_ mice.
+This tutorial will demonstrate a "typical" QIIME 2 analysis of 16S rRNA gene amplicon data, using a set of fecal samples from `humanized`_ mice.
 The original study, `Sampson et al, 2016`_, was designed to determine whether the fecal microbiome contributed to the development of Parkinson's Disease (PD).
 Several observation studies showed a difference in the microbiome between PD patients and controls, although the organisms identified across studies were not consistent.
 However, this was sufficient evidence to suggest that there might be a relationship between PD and the fecal microbiome.

 To determine whether that relationship was incidental or actually disease associated, a second study was needed.
 A human cohort study was not feasible; the disease only affects about 1% of the population over 60 years old, PD takes a long time to develop and to be diagnosed, and it would be difficult to determine when to collect the samples.
 Therefore, a gnotobiotic mouse study was utilized to evaluate the role of the microbiome in the development of PD symptoms.
 Feces were collected from six donors with Parkinson's disease and six age- and sex-matched neurologically health controls, and then transplanted into mice who were either predisposed to developing Parkinson's disease due to a mutation ("aSyn") or resistant wild type mice ("BDF1").
-Mice from different donors were kept in separate cages, but mix from different genetic backgrounds were co-housed.
+Mice from different donors were kept in separate cages, but mice from different genetic backgrounds were co-housed.
 The mice were followed for 7 weeks to see if they developed symptoms of Parkinson's disease.

 We'll look a subset of data from two human donors (one healthy and one with PD) whose samples were each transplanted into three separate cages of mice from the susceptible genotype.
 For this tutorial, a subset of the metadata has been prepared, and the sequences have been subsampled to approximately 5000 sequences per sample to allow the tutorial to run in a short time.
 The sequences for the full study are accessible at EBI with accession `PRJEB17694`_; processed tables from the full study can be downloaded from the `Qiita`_  database from study 10483.